Title V Maternal and Child Health

 Delaware’s needs assessment process is collecting information from stakeholders in a variety of ways, including focus groups with community members, a survey of stakeholders, and key informant interviews with partners.
 Each source provides important perspectives, context, and data to help the Title V program identify priorities.

+The survey was ultimately distributed to 571 stakeholders, after undeliverable email addresses were removed.
+Of those, 62 (10.9 percent) completed the survey.
 This report is a summary of the findings of the Stakeholder Survey.
-We invite you to explore the Stakeholder Survey Analysis and Recommendations for additional information.
+We invite you to explore the Assessment Analysis and Recommendations for additional information.

-We invite you to review the qualitative analysis of our Title V Focus Group Reports, where the Division of Public Health sought to gain insight from community members.
-We’d also welcome you to review our Needs Assessment Conceptual Framework, where you can better understand the Needs Assessment process and be informed of upcoming events.
-In addition, once the results and analysis of the Stakeholder Survey are received, they will be posted for review.
+We invite you to review the qualitive analysis of our Title V Focus Group Reports, where the Division of Public Health sought to gain insight from community members.
+We’d also welcome you to review our Key Informant Interview Report and our Stakeholder Survey Analysis, where maternal and child health information was collected in various ways.
+Come back often for updated information and upcoming events.